Experts claim that rats chewing on electrical wires start one-fourth of all fires later being attributed to unknown causes.

 4. Have Your System Examined

-Contact a qualified electrician straight away if you believe that rodents have harmed your home’s wiring.
+Contact a qualified electrician immediately if you believe rodents have harmed your home’s wiring.
 Licensed electricians are qualified and equipped to identify wire problems and make safe, code-compliant repairs.
 Rats may not be to blame if an electrical problem is discovered during a wire examination, but the electrician may find other dangers in your wiring.

 A damaged length of chewing wire cannot simply be removed from the wall and replaced like a damaged part of a plumbing pipe can.
 Even if only a portion of a wireline needs to be replaced, a certified electrician often removes it.
-It would be best if you made extra connections and inspections to maintain the wires insulated and secure.
-(2)
+Making extra connections and inspections to keep the wires insulated and secure would be best.

 A licensed expert inspects your entire home’s wiring damage caused by rats.
 They can reinforce sagging wires that rodents have been using for transportation.
 The electrician examines your home’s circuits several times after making repairs and upgrades to your electrical system to ensure that your wiring distributes the proper amount of electricity throughout your house.